Latteralus/RC/websitePlan.md

 ## Vision Statement

-Aubreys RC will be a modern, responsive e-commerce website that offers a premium shopping experience for remote control car enthusiasts.
-The site will feature a clean, professional design with intuitive navigation and seamless interactions.
+Aubreys RC will be a clean, responsive e-commerce website that offers a quality shopping experience for remote control car enthusiasts.
+The site will feature a professional design with intuitive navigation and straightforward interactions.
 Our goal is to create a digital presence that reflects the quality and craftsmanship of our custom RC builds while providing customers with an efficient way to browse products, learn about services, and engage with our community.
 Aubreys RC itself does not host any racing events, but will attend many events in the local/regional area surrounding Iowa and may post related information.

-The website will be built as a Single Page Application (SPA) to ensure fast page transitions, responsive interactions, and a native-like user experience.
-The architecture will be component-based for maintainability and scalability, with clear separation of concerns between UI components, business logic, and routing.

-## Reference Design

-The site's design and functionality will be inspired by the current implementation (reference example.html), but rebuilt from the ground up with modern web development practices.
-The reference provides a general look and feel, but the new implementation will focus on improved architecture, performance, and maintainability and allowing the AI discretion on design choices based on the goal and best-practices of a professional, modern and responsive e-commerce site.

-## Technical Architecture

-### SPA Framework
-- Pure JavaScript SPA implementation without external frameworks
-- Client-side routing with history API
-- Component-based architecture

-### Core Components
-1. **Router**: Handles URL changes and renders appropriate page components ✅
-2. **TopBar**: Navigation, search, and cart management ✅
-3. **PageRenderer**: Manages loading and rendering of page templates ✅
-4. **CartManager**: Handles shopping cart state and persistence ✅
-5. **NotificationSystem**: Manages user feedback and alerts

-### State Management
-- Simple pub/sub pattern for cross-component communication ✅
-- LocalStorage for persistence of cart and user preferences ✅
-- Clear data flow with minimal global state ✅
+The website will use a traditional HTML-centric approach with separate pages for different sections, ensuring reliability, better SEO, and simpler maintenance.

-### File Structure (Updated to Match Current Implementation)
+## Simplified File Structure

+Based on the need for a more straightforward implementation, we're adopting a flat, simplified file structure with page-specific CSS files:

 ```
-/
+/RC
-├── index.html           # SPA entry point ✅
+├── index.html           # Homepage (converted from example.html)
-├── example.html         # Reference design ✅
+├── products.html        # Products listing page (to be created)
+├── custom.html          # Custom builds page (to be created)
+├── videos.html          # Media gallery (to be created)
+├── racing.html          # Racing events (to be created)
+├── contact.html         # Contact page (to be created)
+├── cart.html            # Shopping cart (to be created)
+├── checkout.html        # Checkout process (to be created)
-├── websitePlan.md       # Project planning document ✅
+├── websitePlan.md       # Project planning document
 ├── assets/              # Static assets folder
-│   ├── css/             # CSS styles
+│   ├── css/             # CSS styles (flat structure, no subfolders)
-│   │   ├── components/  # Component-specific styles
+│   │   ├── base.css     # Core styles, variables, typography shared across all pages
-│   │   │   ├── cart.css     # Cart component styles ✅
+│   │   ├── header.css   # Header component styles
-│   │   │   ├── footer.css   # Footer component styles ✅
+│   │   ├── footer.css   # Footer component styles
+│   │   ├── index.css    # Styles specific to index.html
+│   │   ├── products.css # Styles specific to products.html
+│   │   ├── custom.css   # Styles specific to custom.html
+│   │   ├── videos.css   # Styles specific to videos.html
+│   │   ├── racing.css   # Styles specific to racing.html
-│   │   │   ├── search.css   # Search component styles ✅
+│   │   ├── contact.css  # Styles specific to contact.html
-│   │   │   └── topbar.css   # TopBar component styles ✅
+│   │   ├── cart.css     # Styles specific to cart.html
-│   │   └── base.css     # Core styles, variables, typography ✅
+│   │   └── checkout.css # Styles specific to checkout.html
 │   ├── images/          # Image assets
-│   │   └── cart.svg     # Cart icon ✅
+│   │   └── cart.svg     # Cart icon
-│   └── js/              # JavaScript code
+│   └── js/              # JavaScript (flat structure, no subfolders)
-│       ├── components/  # UI components
-│       │   ├── CartPreview.js     # Cart preview component ✅
+│       ├── header.js    # Header functionality
-│       │   ├── Footer.js          # Footer component ✅
+│       ├── footer.js    # Footer functionality
-│       │   ├── SearchComponent.js # Search component ✅
-│       │   └── TopBar.js          # Navigation component ✅
-│       ├── core/        # Core application code
-│       │   ├── app.js       # Main application entry point ✅
-│       │   ├── main.js      # Application initialization ✅
-│       │   ├── PageRenderer.js # Component rendering system ✅
+│       ├── cart.js      # Shopping cart functionality
-│       │   ├── router.js    # SPA routing ✅
+│       ├── search.js    # Search functionality
-│       │   └── state.js     # State management ✅
-│       ├── pages/       # Page templates (to be implemented)
+│       ├── stripe.js    # Stripe payment processing integration
-│       └── utils/       # Utility functions (to be implemented)
+│       └── common.js    # Shared utilities and functions
 ```

+## Technical Approach

+### HTML-Centric Design
+- Each page will be a standalone HTML file with complete HTML structure
+- Content specific to each page will be directly embedded in the HTML
+- Common elements (header, footer) will be consistently implemented across pages

+### CSS Organization
+- Flat structure with no subfolders for simpler management
+- Each HTML page has its own corresponding CSS file (e.g., index.html → index.css)
+- base.css file contains styles shared across all pages
+- Separate CSS files for header and footer components
+- Page-specific styling handled in individual page CSS files
+- Mobile-responsive design using media queries

+### JavaScript Implementation
+- Minimal JavaScript focused on essential functionality
+- Flat structure with no subfolders for easier maintenance
+- Dedicated header.js and footer.js files for consistent header/footer functionality
+- Core features: cart management, search functionality, form validation
+- All pages will function without JavaScript (progressive enhancement)

+### Payment Processing
+- Stripe integration for secure payment processing
+- Client-side Stripe Elements for payment form UI
+- Server-side payment confirmation and order processing
+- Secure checkout experience compliant with PCI standards

 ## Responsive Design Strategy